The 2025 Startup Tech Stack: A Founding Engineer's Opinionated Blueprint

 Edge Cases: Global Data Distribution

-While PostgreSQL works for most applications, there are specific scenarios where alternative approaches make sense.
-If your application requires ultra-low latency access to data across the globe, consider Turso.
+For example, if your application requires ultra-low latency access to data across the globe, you might want to consider Turso.

 Turso is built on libSQL (a SQLite fork) and designed specifically for edge computing:

-As demonstrated in "A Trip to Japan with Cloudflare Workers, Drizzle and the Turso Database", this approach can provide dramatic latency improvements for global applications.
+As demonstrated in "The CTO of Triptojapan.com talks about how he made his site snappy and fast, with Cloudflare Workers, Drizzle and Turso ", this approach can provide dramatic latency improvements for global applications.

 ORMs: Type-Safe Database Access